FTC disclaimer. This post contains affiliate links, and I will be compensated if you purchase through one of my links.

 Our minds need an understanding of its restlessness, not drugs, to cure this mental issue.

-The drugs or pills will only further harm our ability to think clearly and further weaken the brain cells.
+The drugs or pills will only further harm our ability to think clearly and weaken brain cells.

-If you are fighting depression currently or know of somebody dealing with clinical depression, the best option is to understand the working of our strange minds and what it wants in actuality.
+Suppose you are fighting depression currently or know of somebody dealing with clinical depression.
+In that case, the best option is to understand the working of our strange minds and what it wants in actuality.

 What happens in our brain and body due to depression is a side effect of the mind’s much deeper problems.

-Instead of superficially dealing with medicines and wasting time curing the mind through the brain, try reading or listening to amazing wisdom books that talk directly about the mind’s deep darkness.
+Instead of superficially dealing with medicines and wasting time curing the mind through the brain, try reading or listening to fantastic wisdom books that talk directly about the mind’s deep darkness.

-The wise ones who have dedicated their lives to understanding the mind and lived a liberated life give us hope that life can be lived in joy and without suffering.
+The wise ones who have dedicated their lives to understanding the mind and living a liberated life give us hope that life can be lived joyfully and without suffering.

 Some of the highly recommended wisdom literature books to gain crystal clear mental clarity :

-We hope these motivating and highly liberating fighting depression quotes and sayings will bring radical inner transformation in our daily living.
+We hope these motivating and highly liberating fighting depression quotes and sayings will bring radical inner transformation to our daily lives.

 Best Depression Quotes and Sayings